We would be nowhere without yeast

 There are several thousand different yeast species in nature.
 The main species used to make food and drink (f.x.
 “Brewer’s yeast”, “Distiller’s yeast” and “Baker’s yeast”) all belong to the genus Saccharomyces, which denotes that these yeasts really like to eat sugar.
-These yeasts then convert the sugar into a variety of desirable molecules – alcohol and flavours in beer or wine production, carbon dioxide in baking (leavening the dough).
+These yeasts then convert the sugar into a variety of desirable molecules – alcohol and flavors in beer or wine production, carbon dioxide in baking (leavening the dough).

 All yeasts are fungi.
 And all yeasts are eukaryotes.
 They are much more closely related to plants or animals (also eukaryotes) than are bacteria (which are prokaryotes).
 Indeed, yeasts are actually quite advanced and complicated organisms (again much more so than bacteria).
-These two reasons explain why yeasts are so good at making the many complex flavour, colour or nutritional molecules that occur in plants and (to a lesser extent) animals.
+These two reasons explain why yeasts are so good at making the many complex flavor, color or nutritional molecules that occur in plants and (to a lesser extent) animals.

 Saccharomyces cerevisiae: a trustworthy workhorse